 - Providing workers with proper safety equipment, including fall protection safety gear

 - Implementing a regular elevator inspection and maintenance schedule

 - Using only qualified elevator workers to perform repair and maintenance on elevators

 - Following manufacturer instructions on the installation and use of the elevator

 - Not allowing workers to exceed the maximum load limits of the elevator

 Contact My Office If You Suffered Injuries in an Elevator Accident

 Did you suffer injuries in an elevator accident on a construction site?
 You may be entitled to workers’ compensation benefits under New Jersey law to pay for your medical treatment, lost wages, and more.
-To learn about your legal rights and how I can help you fight for the benefits you deserve, call my office today to schedule your free consultation.
+To learn about your legal rights and how I, a workers' compensation attorney, can help you fight for the benefits you deserve, call my office today to schedule your free consultation.